Exclusive: Egypt has less than two months imported wheat left - ex-minister

 Egypt had halted its purchases of international wheat since February - its longest absence from the market in years - until the eve of Mursi's overthrow, when the state grain buying agency, the General Authority for Supply Commodities (GASC), bought wheat under Ouda's instruction.

-"In spite of all the political differences between the parties, the international price of wheat was very nice, we bought about 180,000 tonnes of wheat," Ouda said.
+"In spite of all the political differences between the parties, the international price of wheat was very nice, we bought about 180,000 metric tons of wheat," Ouda said.

+Mamdouh Abdel Fattah, vice chairman of GASC, was not immediately available to comment.

 DOMESTIC STOCKS

-Apart from imports, Ouda said the government had bought 3.7 million tonnes of home-grown wheat from a harvest that is now finishing.
-It still has 3 million tonnes of domestic wheat left in its stores, having begun milling the domestic crop in May.
+Apart from imports, Ouda said the government had bought 3.7 million metric tons of home-grown wheat from a harvest that is now finishing.
+It still has 3 million metric tons of domestic wheat left in its stores, having begun milling the domestic crop in May.

 Egypt normally mixes its domestic wheat with equal parts foreign wheat to produce flour.
 Ouda said Mursi's government had tried to increase the ratio of domestic wheat, which would make the country less dependent on imports.